-As a part of the admission process, applicants are required to take the ASSET and the Bible Knowledge placement tests.
+As a part of the admission process, applicants are required to take Bible Knowledge and placement tests.
 The Office of Admissions will contact applicants concerning the administration of these tests.
 After the tests have been administered and scored, the Registrar will inform the applicant in writing of the College's decision with regard to admission and if remedial courses are required based on the results of the tests.